 Child tax credit is $1,000.00 for a dependent child under the age of 17, and did not turn 17 within that tax year.
 However, the exact amount of tax credit actually received on the tax return may be affected by the annual income.

 2017-$4050.00/person (For income tax filers not affected by income limitation phase outs)

 Donate as much as possible to IRS recognized charitable organizations.
 (Cash or Non-Cash).
 Please obtain a receipt from the organization or charitable foundation.
 Take pictures of larger items in order to obtain a larger tax deduction for those items.
 Charitable contributions help to increase deductions and reduce taxable income.

 Out-of-pocket medical expenses must exceed 10% of Adjusted Gross Income Medical expenses do not include pre-tax payroll deductions for company health insurance benefits.

-For 2017 a maximum of $14,000/person; however this is not tax deductible to gifter, nor is it taxable income to the recipient.
+A maximum of $15,000/person; however this is not tax deductible to gifter, nor is it taxable income to the recipient.

 Short-Term capital gains are taxed as ordinary income.
 Long term gains are taxed at 15% if income is in 25%, 28%, 33%, or 35% marginal tax bracket.
 Long-term capital gains are taxed at 20% if income is in 39.6% marginal tax bracket.
 Zero taxes on long-term gains if in 10% or 15% marginal tax bracket.